 The tournament has an enviable pedigree.

 In 1993, Luke Donald finished 3rd in the Finals at Wentworth.
-A year later at Wentworth, Justin Rose also finished third in the Finals played on the West Course (photograph right).
+A year later, again at Wentworth, Justin Rose also finished third in the Finals played on the West Course (photograph right).

 In 1995 at Valderrama, multiple Tour winner and Sky Sports presenter Nick Dougherty was among the Finalists, also finishing third.
 That same year, the Spanish junior team led by 15 year old Sergio Garcia took on the UK finalists in a Ryder Cup style match.